 LaDuke condemned the Personal Responsibility and Work Opportunity Reconciliation Act of 1996, which successfully moved millions of Americans off the welfare rolls and into paying jobs, as an “anti-woman piece of legislation.”

 In the 1990s LaDuke became involved with the Green Party and was presidential candidate Ralph Nader’s running mate in both the 1996 and 2000 elections.
 In 2004 she endorsed Dennis Kucinich in the Democratic presidential primaries; when Kucinich’s campaign failed, LaDuke supported John Kerry.
-In 2008 and 2012 LaDuke endorsed Barack Obama for president, and in 2016 she supported Bernie Sanders.
+In 2008 and 2012 LaDuke endorsed Barack Obama for president; in 2016 she supported Bernie Sanders; and in 2020 she endorsed Joe Biden.

 Viewing the United States as a nation obsessed with war, LaDuke said the following in an August 2000 campaign speech: “We are a country which spends so much money on the military, we have become insane….
 We have a certifiably insane country.
 We don’t need any more F22 fighters.
 We have no enemies.
 Nobody is going to beat us.
 In fact, we are defending countries that already have a big military.”